General InformationÂ

 Please check the website information page for detailed information regarding restricted items.

-You have access to crew toilets & facilities in your volunteer campsite.
+You have access to crew toilets and shower facilities in the crew campsite.

-• How do I cancel my places if I can't make it?
+- How do I cancel my place if I can't make it?

 There is a cancellation deadline of 6 weeks before the festival.